pjobson/onion_omega2p_experiments/docs/serial_connection.md

 # Serial Connection

-There aren't any specific directions as far as I can tell for connecting the Omega 2+ to get serial output.
+There aren't any specific directions as far as I could find for how exactly to connect the Omega 2+ to get serial output.
+This hopefully gives a better idea of how to connect the wires.

 ## Serial-to-USB Connections